Floating Weeds

-Floating Weeds (浮草, Ukigusa) is a 1959 Japanese drama directed by Yasujirō Ozu, starring Nakamura Ganjirō II and Machiko Kyō.
-Considered one of the greatest films ever made, it is a remake of Ozu's own black-and-white silent film A Story of Floating Weeds (1934).
+Floating Weeds (浮草, Ukigusa) is a 1959 Japanese drama film directed and co-written by Yasujirō Ozu, starring Nakamura Ganjirō II, Machiko Kyō, Hiroshi Kawaguchi and Haruko Sugimura.
+It is a remake of Ozu's own black-and-white silent film A Story of Floating Weeds (1934), and follows a troupe of kabuki actors in a small seaside town, where the troupe's aging lead actor has an adult son with his former mistress.

+Produced and distributed by Daiei Film, the film was released in Japan on November 17, 1959.
+Since its initial release, Floating Weeds has been widely acclaimed by both critics and filmmakers, and is considered one of the greatest films ever made.

 Plot

-During the summer of 1958 at a seaside town on the Inland Sea, a travelling theatre troupe arrives by ship, headed by the troupe's lead actor and owner, Komajuro.
-While the rest of the troupe goes around the town to publicize their appearance, Komajuro visits his former mistress, Oyoshi, who runs a small eatery in the town.
-They have a grown-up son, Kiyoshi, who works at the post office as a mail clerk and is saving up to study at the university.
-However, he doesn't know who Komajuro is, having been told he is his uncle.
-Komajuro invites Kiyoshi to go fishing at sea.
+During the summer of 1958 at a seaside town on the Inland Sea, a traveling kabuki theater troupe arrives by ship, headed by the troupe's lead actor and owner, Komajuro.
+While the rest of the troupe goes around town to publicize their show, Komajuro visits his former mistress, Oyoshi, who runs a small eatery in the town.
+They have a grown-up son, Kiyoshi, who works at the post office as a mail clerk while saving up to study at the university.
+Kiyoshi does not know Komajuro is his father, having been told he is an uncle.
+Komajuro and Kiyoshi go fishing at the seaside.

-When Sumiko, the lead actress of the troupe and Komajuro's present girlfriend, learns that Komajuro is visiting his former mistress, she becomes jealous and visits Oyoshi's eatery.
-Komajuro chases her away quickly and confronts her.
-He tells her to back off from his son and decides to break up with her.
-Sumiko calls Komajuro an ingrate and reminds him of the times she has helped him out in the past.
+Sumiko, the lead actress of the troupe and Komajuro's current girlfriend, learns that Komajuro is visiting his former mistress, and she becomes jealous.
+She visits Oyoshi's restaurant, but Komajuro quickly chases her away and confronts her.
+He tells her to keep away from his son and decides to break up with her, and she calls him an ingrate and reminds him of the times she has gotten him out of trouble.

-One day, Sumiko offers Kayo, a young actress from the same troupe, some money and asks her to seduce Kiyoshi.
-Although Kayo is initially reluctant, she agrees after Sumiko's insistence without being told why.
-However, after knowing Kiyoshi for some time, she falls for him and decides to tell Kiyoshi the truth about how their relationship started.
-Kiyoshi is undaunted and says it does not matter to him, and eventually their relationship is discovered by Komajuro.
+One day, Sumiko asks Kayo, a young actress in the troupe, to seduce Kiyoshi, offering her some money.
+Although Kayo is initially reluctant, she succumbs to Sumiko's insistence without being told why.
+However, after knowing Kiyoshi for some time, Kayo falls for him, and decides to tell Kiyoshi the truth about how their relationship started.
+Kiyoshi is undaunted and says it does not matter to him.

-Komajuro confronts Kayo, who tells him of Sumiko's setup, but only after asserting she now loves Kiyoshi and is not doing it for money.
+After seeing Kiyoshi with Kayo, Komajuro confronts Kayo, who tells him of Sumiko's setup, but only after asserting she now loves Kiyoshi and is not doing it for money.
 Komajuro attacks Sumiko and tells her to disappear from his sight.
-She pleads for reconciliation but he is indignant.
+She pleads for reconciliation, but he is indignant.
+Kiyoshi and Kayo run away together.